microsoft/onnxruntime-extensions/README.md

 By default the DLL or the library will be generated in the directory `out/<OS>/<FLAVOR>`.
 There is a unit test to help verify the build.

 ## The static library and link with ONNXRuntime
 For sake of the binary size, the project can be built as a static library and link into ONNXRuntime.
-Here is [the script](https://github.com/microsoft/onnxruntime-extensions/blob/main/ci_build/onnxruntime_integration/build_with_onnxruntime.sh) to this, which is especially usefully on building the mobile release.
+Here are two additional arguments [–-use_extensions and --extensions_overridden_path](https://github.com/microsoft/onnxruntime/blob/860ba8820b72d13a61f0d08b915cd433b738ffdc/tools/ci_build/build.py#L416) on building onnxruntime.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a